 Sarah’s choreographic work explores the joys and aches of life on this earth, and the longings that make us look inward and outward and upward for meaning.
 Her dances have been presented at venues including Dance Place (DC), The John F. Kennedy Center for the Performing Arts, the Bealtaine Festival (Ireland), Ten Tiny Dances (OH), Columbus Dance Theatre, OhioDance Festival, Urban Arts Space, and Ohio Wesleyan University.
 Sarah was awarded the Maryland State Arts Council Individual Artist Award in Choreography (2009) and Solo Performance (2010), a 2011 Local Dance Commission Project award from the Kennedy Center, a 2012 Metro DC Dance Award for Emerging Choreographer, and a 2015 Columbus Dances Fellowship.
 In 2015, with funding from an Albert Schweitzer Fellowship, she created a dance program for adults over 50 called In Motion, which she continues to direct.

 Sarah received her BA in Dance from the University of Maryland, College Park, and her MFA in Dance from The Ohio State University.
 She lives (and plays music) with her husband, Steve, in North Linden.
-They recently became parents to a baby girl in October, 2018.
+They became parents to a baby girl in October, 2018.